-iPhone 8 users are reporting issues with their hardware and the iOS 11 software that powers the two devices.
-We expect the list of problems to grow as more people turn to the iPhone 8 (remember, the iPhone X will be hard to find) and as Apple releases new firmware updates.
+Many iPhone 8 users are reporting issues with Apple’s hardware and the iOS 15 software that powers the two devices.
+We expect the list of problems to grow as more people buy the iPhone 8 and iPhone 8 Plus and as Apple releases additional iOS 15 updates throughout the year.

 This guide will take you through the current list of iPhone 8 problems.
-It will also provide you with some resources that will come in handy if you start noticing issues with your new phone.
+It will also provide you with some resources that will come in handy if you start noticing issues with your iPhone 8 or iPhone 8 Plus.

 iPhone 8 Problems

-We’re hearing about Wi-Fi issues, Bluetooth connectivity issues, problems with first and third party apps, Touch ID and 3D Touch problems, restore problems, abnormal battery drain, and iCloud issues.
+We’re hearing about Wi-Fi issues, Bluetooth connectivity issues, problems with first and third party apps, Touch ID and 3D Touch problems, restore problems, abnormal battery drain, iCloud issues and a variety of other bugs and performance issues.

 Problems can popup at any time so you’ll want to be as prepared as possible.
 We recommend periodically backing up the files on your phone to keep them safe.

-We’ve released a pre-installation guide that will take you through some things to do before installing new software on your device.
-If this is your first iPhone you should get familiar with the process.
+We’ve also released an installation guide that will take you through some things to do before installing new iOS 15 software on your device.

 Where to Find Feedback